cassiomolin/microservices-springboot/README.md

 ### Running extra instances (optional)

 If you want to, you can run extra instances of `product-service` and `shopping-list-service` applications, just use a different port: `java -DPORT=8003 -jar product-service-1.0.jar`.
-New instances will automatically register themselves in the service-discovery.
+New instances will automatically register themselves in the service discovery.

-Requests coming from the `api-gateway` service will balance the requests between the instances.
+Requests coming from the `api-gateway` service will be balanced between the instances.

 ## REST API overview